vamshitha11/Banking-Analytics/README.md

 # Banking-Analytics
-he Bank Analytics project analyzes loan data to extract meaningful financial insights using Excel, Power BI, SQL, and Tableau.
+The Bank Analytics project analyzes loan data to extract meaningful financial insights using Excel, Power BI, SQL, and Tableau.
 Interactive dashboards and data-driven recommendations for better decision-making.